0xGeegZ/lets-fucking-game-v2/README.md

 Mono Repo boilerplate crafted from multiple other boilerplates.
 This help us to bootstrap this project in the best conditions :

-- [https://github.com/hackbg/chainlink-fullstack/](https://github.com/hackbg/chainlink-fullstack/) : For the monorepo configuration
+- [Hackbg Monorepo Boilerplate](https://github.com/hackbg/chainlink-fullstack/): For the monorepo configuration
-- [https://github.com/emretepedev/solidity-hardhat-typescript-boilerplate](https://github.com/emretepedev/solidity-hardhat-typescript-boilerplate) : For the Smart Contract Project configuration
+- [Emretepedev Boilerplate](https://github.com/emretepedev/solidity-hardhat-typescript-boilerplate) : For the Smart Contract Project configuration
-- [https://github.com/pancakeswap/pancake-frontend](https://github.com/pancakeswap/pancake-frontend) : For the front end project configuration
+- [PancakeSwap Frontend](https://github.com/pancakeswap/pancake-frontend) : For the front end project configuration and UI kit

 This help us to create a well structured project with a good potential of scalability